-Since tissue paper requires thinner material and less waste, you can benefit tremendously with low material cost and a positive branding experience for your customers.
+Since tissue paper requires thinner material and less waste, you can benefit tremendously with the low material cost.
+You could also benefit with positive branding experience for your customers.

 Adding an insert is also a creative way to extend an unboxing experience.
-Including a pre-printed thank you note to your package also costs very little and adds a personal touch to each package.
+Including a pre-printed thank you note to your package also costs very little.
+It also adds a nice personal touch to each package.

 This personalized unboxing experience can leave a lasting impression on customers and influence future buying habits with your brand.

-In addition, these cards can also be a great way to remind customers of your social media channels and encourage them to share your product & packaging on their social media.
+In addition, these cards can also be a great way to remind customers of your social media channels.
+You can also encourage them to share your product & packaging on their social media.

-Inserts and tissue paper additions allow you to develop a fully branded and unique unboxing experience, without investing in more expensive design options.
+Inserts and tissue paper additions allow you to develop a fully branded and unique unboxing experience.
+This allows the option to avoid investing in more expensive design.

 Stickers are a versatile way to put customized finishing touches on packaged goods.
-If you’ve added tissue to your package, make your logo the first thing customers see when they open your box, by securing the tissue with a custom sticker.
+If you’ve added tissue to your package, make your logo the first thing customers see when they open your box.
+Do this by securing the tissue with a custom sticker.

 Like many other packaging items, sticker prices drop with higher print quantities.
 Cost depends on sheet or roll printing and size or shape.